 Whilst the Staff are not always looking to add more Developers to the team, applications are welcome at any time.
 However, please understand that these won't be considered until we intend to recruit.

-If you have evidence of your qualifications, be sure to include links.
+- If you have evidence of your technical and graphical skills, be sure to include such evidence.
 For example, links to a website you made or contribute to, or examples of completely original graphic design.
 While this is not necessarily a requirement, failure to provide evidence for claimed qualifications may disqualify your application.

 - Submit only one application in a six month period.
 If you've not had a response, you may reapply six months after your previous application or if we announce that Developer applications are required.